fhnishida/StarlinkAmazon/README.md

 **Instructions:**

 1. Open the URL.
 You will see a directory listing of monthly GeoTIFF files.
 2. Download all files corresponding to **2017–2024**.
-File names follow the pattern `chirps-v3.0.YYYY.MM.tif`.
+File names follow the pattern `chirps-v3.0.YYYY.MM.tif`, where YYYY is a year and MM is a month.
 3. Save all `.tif` files inside `datasets/chirps-v3.0/`.

 ---